Contact: tdharvey@hotmail.co.uk Or Follow On Twitter @TimDavidHarvey

 We live in a beautiful world.
 Yeah, we do.
 Yeah, we do.
 As Coldplay once sang.
 Even if, at times (like these), it's a sad one.
 But don't panic, Mavis Staples is back.
 Back in 2019 the legendary Staples Singer singer and iconic civil rights activist gave us the instant classic of 'We Get By'.
 Written entirely by one of our generation's greatest, singer/songwriter Ben Harper.
 Now, six years and a collaborative album with Levon Helm (2022's 'Carry Me Home') later, it's a 'Sad and Beautiful World', post-COVID and with presidential problems that affect the watching and waking world almost at war.
 Yet Mavis is back to staple it all this bad weather together, like Jack Johnson, at 86 years of age.
 All on the same New Music Friday that Willie Nelson, at 91, gives us his 78th album, and second this year, for the 'Workin' Man'.
 As 'Willie Sings Merle'.
 All in honour of his late, great friend and frequent, classic collaborator, Merle Haggard.

 Hey, young world, listen to these wise words.
 Whether making music with Maggie (Rogers), or sitting at the doily graced table of her living room, Mavis Staples invites you into her home to hear her heart.
 The soul singer stirs with singles, covers and new classics across the board.
 'Godspeed', Mavis Staples.
 Like the sign of your new call to embracing arms.
-Your new 'Chicago' classic, singing for the Windy City, like the late, great Prince did for 'Baltimore', down to the concrete of the streets.
+Your new 'Chicago' classic, singing for her native Windy City, like the late, great Prince did for 'Baltimore', down to the concrete of the streets.
 "There's a crack in everything, that's how the light gets in", Staples sings over a Leonard Cohen 'Anthem', channelling Hemingway.
 Our collective world may seem broken now, but it's healing with helping hands like these.
 This may just be, not only, one of the best, but also the most important records of the year, yearning that 'We Got To Have Peace'.
 Mavis doing for her music what country star Johnny Cash did with his Rick Rubin 'American Recordings' in the winter of his life.
 Staples even covers the great country songbook's 'A Satisfied Mind', like not only Cash did, but Ben Harper once did, too, with the visionary Blind Boys Of Alabama.

 Iconic, like the cover, this album is artwork in itself.
 The purity of songwriting and soulful deliverance of the perfect penmanship.
 From the 'Human Mind', to these 'Hard Times' we're living in.
 Especially in the country that used to give us the dream of the world.
 "If you ever hear that thunder/Put your eye to the sky, boy, and wonder/Maybe there's a kingdom above the weather/Oh, and whether you're gonna get on in/Is up to you", she warns on the familiar brutality of 'Beautiful Strangers'.
 Apologizing to Freddie Gray, on behalf of those who took his life, for what is now her most influential and incendiary track of the times we are living in, right now, that have needed to be a-changin'.
 It's why the title track hits even harder with lines like, "Sometimes days go speeding past/Sometimes this one seems like the last."
 Speaking not only to the impermanence of one's individual life, but also, these dark days and the pain we can't seem to make past.
 The same racism and hate is as alive as the day Mavis Staples and her sisters sang against it as young stars, but like Ben, she believes in a better way.
 One that, in closing, tells us, 'Everybody Needs Love'.
 That we do...and we need to show it, too.
 Life is a beautiful struggle.
 Let's work at making it easier...together.
 TIM DAVID HARVEY.